 Sciatica Doctors

-In Maryland Pennsylvania and Virginia
+In Maryland, Pennsylvania, Florida and Virginia

 Sciatica is a nerve pain condition that originates from the lower back and causes pain that travels down one or both legs.
-This discomfort, often described as sharp, burning, or jolting, may be accompanied by numbness, muscle weakness, or difficulty moving the leg.
-At Pain and Spine Specialists, we offer a variety of treatments for Sciatica that aim to relieve these symptoms and improve your overall quality of life.
+This discomfort, often described as sharp, burning, or jolting, might be accompanied by numbness, muscle weakness, or difficulty moving the leg.
+At Pain and Spine Specialists, we offer a variety of treatments for sciatica that aim to relieve these symptoms and improve your overall quality of life.

 Find a Location